-The Policing and Crime Act requires fire, police and ambulance services to collaborate, where the proposed collaboration would be in the interests of their own efficiency and effectiveness and one or more of the other services take the same view.
-The legislation also makes provision for a Police and Crime Commissioner to take responsibility for the fire and rescue service in their area, as well as to take the additional step to create a single employer for police and fire.
-The government has also announced that a White Paper on Fire Reform will be published later in the year which will focus on three key areas: people, professionalism, and governance.
+The Policing and Crime Act requires fire, police, and ambulance services to collaborate, where the proposed collaboration would be in the interests of their own efficiency and effectiveness and one or more of the other services take the same view.
+The government also published a White Paper on Fire Reform for consultation in May 2022 however we are still awaiting the outcome of the consultation and the governments proposed response.
+The proposals for reform suggest that in County Durham and Darlington fire governance could be mandated to transfer to the Police and Crime Commissioner.
+The proposals for reform focus on three key areas: people, professionalism, and governance.